 - Policy Contact:

 A criterion for approval of research is that selection of subjects is fair and equitable.
 The IRB evaluates this criterion by considering both the selection criteria and proposed plans for recruitment of subjects for each research study.
-Recruitment represents the beginning of the consent process; as such, all recruitment methods and materials must meet ethical guidelines and must be reviewed and approved by the IRB before recruitment begins.
+Recruitment represents the beginning of the consent process; as such, all recruitment methods and materials must meet ethical guidelines and generally must be reviewed and approved by the IRB before recruitment begins.

 The IRB must ensure that recruitment methods and materials, including payment amount and timing of disbursement to subjects, are not coercive, misleading, or unduly influential.
 If the circumstances of the research could give rise to any level of undue influence (e.g., payment for subjects' participation, instructors recruiting their own students, supervisors recruiting their direct reports, health care professionals recruiting their own patients), the study team must provide appropriate safeguards and/or assurances that the decision to participate will not affect the relationship.

 Recruitment materials directed to potential subjects must be reviewed and approved by the IRB prior to use to ensure they are not unduly influential or misleading.
-Materials directed to other audiences (e.g., materials given to health care providers, teachers, or schools who will facilitate recruitment of subjects; news articles not intended for recruitment of subjects; financial page information for investors) and listings on clinical trial websites which provide basic information limited to title, purpose, study summary, basic eligibility criteria, locations, and contact information do not need to be reviewed by the IRB.
+Materials directed to other audiences (e.g., materials given to health care providers, teachers, or schools who will facilitate recruitment of subjects; news articles not intended for recruitment of subjects; financial page information for investors) and listings on clinical trial websites which provide basic trial information limited to title, purpose, study summary, basic eligibility criteria, locations, and contact information do not need to be reviewed by the IRB.

 Recruitment materials must include information prospective subjects need to determine their eligibility and interest.
 Materials should be written in a language understandable to the subjects, and may not: